thomasclarke1969/documentation/atlas/ios/custom-payload.md

 4. Implement `messagesForMediaAttachments` DataSource method

-    For the purposed of this example, we will create a message with 2 message parts containing JSON data:
-    1. Information to be displayed in the cell
-    2. Information about the cell itself
+    For the purposed of this example, we will create a message with 2 message parts JSON blocks containing information to be displayed in the cell and information about the cell itself.

     `messagesForMediaAttachments` is the method that gets called when you press the right accessory button before it sends the message.
 This is where you can configure the `LYRMessages` that get sent.

     ```objective-c
-    - (NSOrderedSet *)conversationViewController:(ATLConversationViewController *)viewController messagesForMediaAttachments:(NSArray *)mediaAttachments
+    - (NSString *)conversationViewController:(ATLConversationViewController *)viewController reuseIdentifierForMessage:(LYRMessage *)message
     {
-        // If there are no mediaAttachments then we know that the Star button was pressed
-        if (mediaAttachments.count == 0)
+        LYRMessagePart *part = message.parts[0];

+        // if message contains the custom mimetype, then return the custom cell reuse identifier
+        if([part.MIMEType  isEqual: ATLMimeTypeCustomObject])
         {
-            // Create messagepart with cell title
-            NSDictionary *dataDictionary = @{@"title":@"You are a star!"};
-            NSError *JSONSerializerError;
-            NSData *dataDictionaryJSON = [NSJSONSerialization dataWithJSONObject:dataDictionary options:NSJSONWritingPrettyPrinted error:&JSONSerializerError];
-            LYRMessagePart *dataMessagePart = [LYRMessagePart messagePartWithMIMEType:ATLMimeTypeCustomObject data:dataDictionaryJSON];

-            // Create messagepart with info about cell
-            NSDictionary *cellInfoDictionary = @{@"height":@"100"};
-            NSData *cellInfoDictionaryJSON = [NSJSONSerialization dataWithJSONObject:cellInfoDictionary options:NSJSONWritingPrettyPrinted error:&JSONSerializerError];
-            LYRMessagePart *cellInfoMessagePart = [LYRMessagePart messagePartWithMIMEType:ATLMimeTypeCustomCellInfo data:cellInfoDictionaryJSON];

-            // Add message to ordered set.
-This ordered set messages will get sent to the participants
-            NSError *error;
-            LYRMessage *message = [self.layerClient newMessageWithParts:@[dataMessagePart,cellInfoMessagePart] options:nil error:&error];
-            NSOrderedSet *messageSet = [[NSOrderedSet alloc] initWithObject:message];
-            return messageSet;
+            return ATLMIMETypeCustomObjectReuseIdentifier;
         }
         return nil;
     }